-These burgers are a tasty spin on traditional black bean burgers.
-They’re made with boiled sweet potatoes, oatmeal and flax so they’re completely gluten-free and vegan, loaded with flavor and hold together well!
+A tasty spin on regular black bean burgers.
+This version is made with sweet potatoes, oats and flax so they’re gluten-free and vegan.
+They’re loaded with flavor and hold together well!

 - 1/2 cup chopped onion